 - Maintenance of equipment – An overview of acceptable lubricants, the maintenance plan to prevent contamination of food products and the cleaning & sanitising of the equipment used for maintenance.

 - Labelling – A brief overview of labelling requirements as per Regulation R146 (Regulations relating to the labelling and advertising of foodstuffs).

 - Consumer Protection Act 68, 2008 – Awareness and the consumer’s rights.

 - Offences – Consequences for not complying with the required Regulations.

-After completing this course, we strongly recommend also attending our 2-day Good Manufacturing Practices for Food Handling Premises course.
+After completing this course, we strongly recommend also attending our Good Manufacturing Practices for Food Handling Premises course.

 An excellent course to also consider is our 4-hour complementary basic Occupational Health and Safety Awareness in a Food Handling Environment course.

 Link to our food safety training page for more information from HERE.